Saranramani/Django-Examples/README.md

 Django examples are availabile.
-All django functionalities are here.
+All type of api in django functionalities are here.